 The romance: After being introduced at a party, masseuse divorcee Eva (Julia Louis Dreyfus) begins dating Albert (James Gandolfini).
 Even in the early stages, their relationship holds promise.
 That is until Eva realises her latest client Marianne (Catherine Keener), an enigmatic poet journeying through her own divorce, is Albert's ex-wife.
-Bit awkward, that.
+Unsurprisingly, it gets a bit awkward.

 Why it wooed us: Thank goodness, another smart, witty romantic comedy revolving around people over the age of forty.
 It works so well thanks to the chemistry between Dreyfus and Gandolfini.

 The romance: Cameron James (Joseph Gordon-Levitt) is head-over-heels for Bianca Stratford (Larisa Oleynik).
 Due to a stipulation by her father, Bianca can only date if her angsty sister Kat (Julia Stiles) does.
 So Cameron tries to convince the mysterious Patrick Verona (Heath Ledger) to date Kat.
-This is Shakespeare, so there's more entanglements but you get the gist.
+This is Shakespeare, so there are more entanglements, but you get the gist.

 Why it wooed us: A modern take on The Bard's The Taming of the Shrew updated to a Seattle high school, the movie has a superb leading cast, all at the start of their careers.
 But its Allison Janney as the smut-scribing guidance counsellor who absolutely steals the movie.